-Simply put, demand responsive transport is better for passengers (which has been our primary focus from day one at Road XS), but that’s not all that demand responsive transport is good for.
+Simply put, demand-responsive transport is better for passengers (which has been our primary focus from day one at Road XS), but that’s not all that demand responsive transport is good for.
 It is also better for:

-• The environment and for taxpayers
+- The environment and taxpayers.

-• Reduces the financial burden on taxpayers
+- Reduces the financial burden on taxpayers.

-• Reduces congestion.
+- Reduces congestion.

-• Reduces air pollution.
+- Reduces air pollution.

-• Reduces vehicle emissions.
+- Reduces vehicle emissions.

 - Reduces road accidents.

 How Demand Responsive Transport Works

 Demand responsive transport is something of a hybrid of two existing transport systems.
-The vehicles used for such as service are geared up for demand, meaning that they’re electric or fuel-efficient to run at certain times of the day to meet demands set by the passengers.
-The journey times are dictated by the number of people waiting at a particular stop, while some buses are set to only operate when needed for more specific time driven scenarios, such as for medical appointments and require more time slack in their scheduling.
+The vehicles used for such service are geared up for demand, meaning that they’re electric or fuel-efficient to run at certain times of the day to meet demands set by the passengers.
+The journey times are dictated by the number of people waiting at a particular stop, while some buses are set to only operate when needed for more specific time-driven scenarios, such as for medical appointments and require more time slack in their scheduling.

 The simple premise to demand responsive transport is simple to understand.
 It is simply this, why run transport services when there is no demand?

 Conventional bus routes are often designed with no consideration for time.
 Buses are often not scheduled for demand; they are on their own timetable.
 So, what is the point of a bus that only runs during rush hour if there is no demand?
-If you ever take the bus to work, you either get to your destination very early or by your return have to wait for an hour longer than if they had driven yourself to work.
+If you ever take the bus to work, you either get to your destination very early or by your return have to wait for an hour longer than if they had driven you to work.
 The structured timetabled approach just isn’t convenient enough for most to be cajoled from using their cars.